mgechev/angularjs-in-patterns/README.md

 Analogical is the case when the method `$broadcast` is called.
 The only difference is that the event would be transmitted downwards - to all children scopes.
 Each scope can subscribe to any event with multiple callbacks (i.e. it can associate multiple observers to given event).

+In the JavaScript community this pattern is better known as publish/subscribe.

 #### Chain of Responsibilities